karol11/l_async/README.md

 ## Example

-Suppose need to scan subderictory and calc file sizes using this file system API:
+Suppose need to calc the total size of all files in the given subdirectories using the provided file system API:

 ```C++
 template <typename T>